jprichardson/electron-window/README.md

 #### windows

 Class property to get a reference to all windows created and their ids.
+This is in the form of an object where the keys are window ids, and the values are instances of `BrowserWindow`.